highbyte/dotnet-6502/docs/systems/c64/cartridges.md

 ## General limitations

 - The `.crt` parser supports ROM CHIP packets for ROM cartridges and the Expert 8K RAM image form.
+- Startup `.crt` attachment can unwrap a ZIP archive containing exactly one `.crt`, or an explicit `.crt` entry selected with `--loadCrtZipEntry` / `loadCrtZipEntry`.
+Interactive Avalonia file-picker attachment expects the selected file itself to be a `.crt`.
 - Writing modified cartridge RAM or bank state back to a `.crt` file is not implemented.
 - The Freeze button is only available for cartridge implementations that expose a freezer function.
 - Fast-loader cartridges can install and run their own code, but the emulator's disk-drive model is